mondeja/actix-react-starter-template/README.md

 This template offers an ready-to-use Rust + Typescript website starter template with [ACTIX] and [React].

-## Understand it
+## Basic architecture

-The backend code is located at *./server* and the frontend at *./client*.
+- The backend code is located at *./server* and the frontend at *./client*.
-There is a [POSIX] shell wrapper script to build and run at *./run*, so easy!
+- There is a [POSIX] shell wrapper script to build and run at *./run*, so easy!
-Also, includes [pre-commit] configuration for CI checks.
+- Includes a [pre-commit] configuration for CI checks.

-See *CONTRIBUTING.md* for how to setup and develop.
+> See *CONTRIBUTING.md* for how to setup and develop.

 [ACTIX]: https://actix.rs
 [React]: https://reactjs.org